 Research shows that racial and ethnic minorities are less likely to be involved in pre-disaster planning and experience higher mortality rates during a disaster event.
 Post-disaster recovery can be ineffective and is often characterized by cultural insensitivity.
-Since higher proportions of ethnic minorities live below the poverty line than the majority white population, poverty can compound vulnerability (Office of Minority Health, 2008).
+Since higher proportions of ethnic minorities live below the poverty line than the majority white population, poverty can compound vulnerability (U.S. Department of Health and Human Services, Office of Minority Health, 2008).